hovel/pybbm/README.txt

 * all pybb stuff placed in one application which is called pybb

 * I'm trying to stay with KISS principle.
-At least in the begining of pybb development.
+At least in the beginning of pybb development.
 I mean that there are no threaded posts and there is only bbcode markup support and there is no multi-level nested categories.